Why Preparing is Important

 10. What statistics will be analyzed?

-The chatbot automatically collects data about customer behavior and customer feedback and provides it as live statistics such as time in the chatbot, what, when and where customers search for information and how, all clicks and questions sorted by their level of usage, and many others.
+The chatbot automatically collects data about customer behavior and customer feedback and provides it as live statistics such as time in the chatbot, what, when and where customers search for information and how, all clicks and questions sorted by their level of usage (first and zero-party data), and many others.
 The business must decide which of the statistics are the most important for it to meet its end goals and analyze them at least monthly so as to understand customer needs better and provide more relevant information to them.
 For example, if the business has noticed that customers search for something that is not yet provided as a service or product, it shall be considered as a business opportunity or to provide alternatives to not miss any opportunity for sale.

 11. What are the desired outcomes?